 - Select troubleshoot on the left-hand side the click additional troubleshooter link

-- Scroll down to locate Windows store, select it and click Run the troubleshooter to allow Windows to check and fix the problems prevent windows store opening properly.
+- Scroll down to locate the Windows store, select it and click Run the troubleshooter to allow Windows to check and fix the problems prevent the windows store from opening properly.

 - Click Apps, then Apps & Features,

-- A new window opens, click reset to reinstall the app and rever to its default settings.
+- A new window opens, click reset to reinstall the app and revert to its default settings.

 - You’ll receive a warning that you’ll lose data on this app.
 Click ‘Reset’ again, and you’re done, Restart windows And Check Windows store working properly.